How to get from Split to Dubrovnik

-How to get from Split to Dubrovnik?
+What are the 5 ways to travel from Split to Dubrovnik?

 Split to Dubrovnik by Bus

-If you are taking luggage with you, you may be charged an extra 7 KN (€0.90) per suitcase.
+If you’re taking luggage with you, you may be charged an extra €1 ($1.20) per suitcase.

 Buses depart from Split Bus Station.
 This terminal is conveniently located next to the train station and ferry terminal in the town centre.

-Below are the usual bus schedules during the peak season from April to October.
+Below are the usual bus schedules during the peak season from June to September.
 Note that fewer buses operate outside these months.

 Bus schedule from Split to Dubrovnik